Measure equivalence rigidity of $\mathrm{Out}(F_N)$: Preliminaries on

 \subsection{Some properties of $\IA$}

 The group $\IA$ is the finite-index subgroup of $\Out(F_N)$ defined as the kernel of the natural homomorphism $\Out(F_N)\to \mathrm{GL}_N(\mathbb{Z}/3\mathbb{Z})$.
 In the present paper, it will often be convenient to work in $\IA$ to avoid finite-order phenomena.
+For instance, $\IA$ is torsion-free, see e.g.\ \cite[\S II.1, p.114]{HM2}.
 We now collect the various properties of $\IA$ we will use.

 \begin{theo}[{Handel--Mosher \cite[Theorem~II.3.1]{HM2}}] Let $H\subseteq\IA$ be a subgroup, and assume that there exists a free factor $A$ of $F_N$ whose conjugacy class is invariant under a finite index subgroup of $H$.